-The certification rate was actually the number of certification for FY2010.
+[†] The certification rate was actually the number of certification for FY2010.
 Thus the absence of data in year 2009.
 The rate is expected to increase as the information control system is implemented.

-Key Elements: Ten (10) major projects were identified to attain the goal.
-Following is a brief project summary with an indicator of % complete.
+Key Elements: Following is a brief project summary of achievements and activities for 2011 with an indicator of % complete.